-- phobias, such as agoraphobia (fear of crowded or open spaces), claustrophobia (fear of small spaces), and acrophobia (fear of heights)
+- phobias, like agoraphobia (fear of crowded or open spaces), claustrophobia (fear of small spaces), and acrophobia (fear of heights)

 - reminders or memories of traumatic experiences

-- chronic illnesses, such as heart disease, diabetes, irritable bowel syndrome, or asthma
+- chronic illnesses, like heart disease, diabetes, irritable bowel syndrome, or asthma

 - chronic pain